goucem-meriem-malak/symptom-checker-tflite-flutter/README.md

 ## License

 Dataset: check the original Kaggle dataset's license before redistribution.
-Code in this repo: MIT (or your preferred license — update this line).
+Code in this repo: MIT — see [LICENSE](LICENSE).